Crystalwarrior/KFO-Server/README.md

     - Displays the invite link of the server's Discord server.
 * **doc** "url"
     - Gives the doc url if blank, updates the doc url otherwise.
+* **files** "ID"
+    - Gives a download link set by the target that links to their files, or gives your own download link if not given an argument.
+* **files_set** "url"
+    - Sets a download link for the user's files, or clears it if not given an argument.
 * **g** "message"
     - Sends a serverwide message.
 * **getarea**